 Our Centre is open Monday – Friday from 8:30 am – 4:00 pm.
-The Centre is closed on weekends and on all stat and civic holidays.
+The Centre is closed on weekends and on all statutory and civic holidays.

 The Good Companions is conveniently located in Downtown Ottawa at the corner of Albert St. and Empress Ave.
-If traveling by OC Transpo, the following buses go directly to the Centre: 3, 8, 16, 18, 86, 87, 95, 96, 97 & 153 (from 10:20 a.m. to 3:40 p.m. only).
-Many members also travel by Para Transpo.
+If traveling by OC Transpo, the #16 bus goes directly to the Centre.
+Alternatively, the Pimisi stop of the LRT is just a short walk from the Centre, at Albert St. and Booth St. Many members also travel by Para Transpo.
 You must be a registered user to travel with Para Transpo.
 Please call Para Transpo’s admin office at 613-244-1289 or contact your family doctor for more information.

-The Good Companions offers onsite parking for $2.15/day or $26.95/year.
+The Good Companions offers onsite parking for $2.50/day or $30/year.
 Please see the front desk to purchase your pass and register your car.

 The Good Companions does offer an accessible entrance and exit, accessible washrooms and elevators on every level.

 Monthly tours of the facility are available.
 They are led by knowledgeable staff and volunteers and take approximately 45 minutes.
 They are a great way to get to know the Centre and its programs and services.
 Call 613-236-0428 x 2100 to inquire about upcoming dates.